walksanatora/WIL/document.md

 		CALLN STR "return" STR "TIME TO DUEL!!!"
 	ES
 ES
-ES module
+EOF module
 ```

-when importing a module the final `ES` of the file will return the module
+when importing a module the `EOF` of the file will return the module